Memminger Hütte on the Lechtaler Höhenweg!

 I was amazingly lucky and got a bunk next to a wall so I only had one person breathing down my neck on one side.
 The young fellow from Stuttgart wasn’t as lucky, since he had to spend his night listening to me snore!

 Fun Evening, Sleepless Night

 Once I got my accommodation settled, I spent the evening eating and chatting with the German gentlemen I had met the night before at Ansbacher Hütte.
 It was very, very crowded at the hut restaurant but they were amazingly efficient and everybody got fed, and the food was good.

-After food, wine and being all comfortable with my German friends, at some point I made a joke about Canadians, rye and coke.
-Turned out a Canadian tour guide, from British Columbia I think, was sitting almost next to me and I deservedly got the long stare… Awkward moment for me, good laughs for everyone else!
+After food, wine and being all comfortable with my German friends, at some point I talked about my experiences with friendly Canadians, rye and coke.
+Turned out a Canadian tour guide, from British Columbia was sitting almost next to me and I deservedly got the long stare… Awkward moment for me, good laughs for everyone else!